EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 Checksum is calculated for any restored file and compared against the one stored during the backup time.
 If a checksum mismatch is detected, the restore process is aborted and `Status::Corruption` is returned.

+You must reopen any live databases to see the restored data.

 ### Backup directory structure

 ```